Coverage-Based Debloating for Java Bytecode

-\begin{definition} \textbf{Trace-based debloat: } Given a project and an execution trace collected when running a specific workload on the project, trace-based debloat consists of removing the bytecode constructs that are not necessary to run the workload.
-Trace-based debloat takes a project and workload as input and produces a valid compiled Java project as output.
-The generated project, called the debloated project, is executable and has the same behavior as the original, modulo the workload.
+Coverage-based debloating processes two inputs: a Java project, and coverage information collected when running a specific workload on the project.
+Our debloating technique removes the bytecode constructs that are not necessary to run the workload correctly.
+It produces a valid compiled Java project as output.
+The debloated artifact is executable and has the same behavior as the original, \wrt the workload.